stevus/web-browser/README.md

 It does require math within the Cell Methods also.

 CSS can be transferred without allot of Tokenizing simply by assigning the CSS value directly to the widgets value variables.
-Such as background=background-color etc.
+Such as background=background-color etc. CSS is render-blocking.
+That means the browser blocks page rendering until receive and process all CSS of the page.
+The reason why it happens is that CSS overrides it, so if you, for example, will allow partial rendering, with partial CSS, you will end up with an inconsistent state of the view until finish to process all CSS of the page.

 Width and height have to be carried and returned for each new widtget combo in the stack also.